Uber Business Model Canvas: Know what led to Uber’s success

 It becomes clear that Uber creates value for anyone who wants to go from Point A to Point B within a city.
 But the use cases have evolved.
 When Uber started, their initial target customer segment was wealthy young people catered through what goes by the name of Uber Black today.
 At this point, Uber is becoming a verb in many cities, clearly signifying that it has slowly expanded its offering by providing value to a larger set of people.

 Uber’s customer segments:

-- I want a ride; I want a luxury ride – Choosing Uber Black, a high end luxury sedan or SUV comes to the curbside.
+- I want a ride; I want a luxury ride – Choosing Uber Black, a high-end luxury sedan or SUV, comes to the curbside.

 - I am willing to pay a lot more to get a ride now.
-The dynamic pricing concept is meant to cater this target audience.
+The dynamic pricing concept is meant to cater to this target audience.
 Balancing demand and supply ensures that there is always an option after that Friday night concert or a huge sports event to go back to your place.